UPDATED For 2020!

 Companies will pay a ton of money for your personal info.

-ISPs will sell your browsing history to advertisers, which is nothing new.
-But in 2017, the rules have changed and they don’t need your permission to do it anymore.
+ISPs will sell your browsing history to advertisers, which is nothing new, but in 2017, the rules changed and they don’t need your permission to do it anymore.

 Reason #3: Watch Without Limits